-Magnetic Resonance Imaging at GWIC
+Magnetic Resonance Imaging Services at GWIC

 Magnetic resonance imaging, which is also known as MRI, is a diagnostic imaging test that is non-invasive, pain-free and critical for accurately diagnosing and treating an array of medical conditions.
 Physicians use MRI to diagnose and evaluate treatment options for a variety of medical conditions.